-An expert can determine the exact reason for the hearing loss and take sufficient measures to avoid further or permanent hearing damage.
+By analysing your medical history and present condition, an expert can determine the exact reason for the hearing loss and take sufficient measures to avoid further or permanent hearing damage.
 In the case of sensorineural hearing loss, we advise that you consult an audiologist.

 Why does my Ear feel Clogged and Muffled?

-1. Earwax compaction
+1. Earwax impaction

 How to get rid of Earwax?